ashish0kumar/dotfiles/README.md

 ## 🌸 Core CLI Info

 > [!Note]
 > Some of this apps have the config files included in the repo, which are marked with ⚙️.
-Also, my favorite are programs and tools are marked with 💖.
+Also, my favorite programs and tools are marked with 💖.

 | 📚 Entry                           | ✨ App                  |